Truc4/arche/README.md

 - **Columns only**: All archetype data is columnar (arrays).
 No metadata.
 Columns are primitives or tuple columns.
 - **Horizontal only**: No nested complex types, **no pointers**.
 Data layout is flat and explicit.
 - **Tuple columns**: Multi-component fields like position vectors are stored as separate side-by-side arrays (`pos_x`, `pos_y`) but accessed with clean syntax (`pos.x[i]`, `pos.y[i]`).
-- **Pooled allocation with free-lists**: `alloc Archetype(N)` pre-allocates capacity for N entries.
+- **Pooled allocation with free-lists**: `static Archetype(N, N)` pre-allocates capacity for N entries.
 Deleted slots are tracked in a free-list and reused by subsequent inserts, eliminating fragmentation.
 - **Minimal type system**: Primitives only: `int`, `float`, `char`.
 No booleans, no objects.
 This is a design principle, not a limitation.
 - **Explicit structure over flexibility**: Users have complete control and visibility over data layout in memory.